b-davies/b-davies.github.io/publications.md

 Davies, B., Holdaway, S. J., and P. C. Fanning, *In press*.
 Exploring relationships between space, movement, and lithic geometric attributes in the formation of archaeological landscapes.
 Accepted to *American Antiquity*.

+Davies, B. and I. Romanowska, *In press*.
+An Emergent Community?
+Agent-Based Modelers in Archaeology.
+Accepted to *SAA Archaeological Record*

 Davies, B., *In press*.
 Weaving the common threads of simulation and formation studies in archaeology.
 Accepted to Computer Applications and Quantitative Methods in Archaeology CAA.
 Accepted to *Proceedings of the 43rd International Conference*. [[Preprint](https://osf.io/preprints/socarxiv/tyjc9)]

 ### 2017